ralphdp/hMERN/README.md

 # hMERN
-## An Enhanced MERN-Stack Application Boilerplate
+## An MERN-Stack Application Boilerplate

 A full-stack, web application, boilerplate built with the MERN stack (MongoDB, Express.js, React.js, Node.js) featuring secure authentication with passport.js, modern UI with Material UI, and optimized for Heroku deployments.